 In 2019, the Royal Canadian Mint (RCM) partnered with former US Mint Chief Engraver John Mercanti to bring the Peace & Liberty Medal to collectors.
 Susan Taylor’s Pax design for that coin now serves as the staple of a planned new dollar series for America’s neighbor to the north.

-This first ever issue in the new series will be available in the United States exclusively from MCM.
+This first ever issue in the new series is available in the United States exclusively from MCM.
 Each piece will be struck from 1 oz of .9999 fine silver at the RCM.
 That is the same weight and high standard of purity used for the Silver Maple Leaf.
 Just 6,500 of these coins will be made, meaning that most collectors will miss out on this stunning new series.

 Although this is the first issue in a new Canadian Peace Dollar Series, this coin is not without a rich history.
 It piggybacks on the tradition of the American Peace Dollar, which was issued from 1921-1935.
 That coin was designed by Anthony de Francisci to celebrate the end of the First World War.
 The layout and design of the reverse of this new dollar is like the obverse of the American one.
 The actual design comes from the Peace & Liberty issue from 2019, the first ever collaboration between the US Mint and the RCM.
 Now, the Canadian Peace Dollar brings together old and new in a stunning new series.